darvil82/lanat-docs/Lanat/topics/Commands.md

 dynamic, as you can define arguments and commands at runtime, instead of compile time. (e.g. define an argument only if a certain condition is met)

-At this point, ``myCommand`` is now an actual command instance which can be used to parse input from the user.
-Let's take a look at how to do that.

 <tip>

 You may also define the commands by subclassing ``ArgumentParser``: